sithmel/diogenes/README.md

   }
 });
 ```
-The key point is that you just extended the system without changing the original code!
+You just extended the system without changing the original code!

 Caching a service
 -----------------